industrial-edge/Performance-Analytics/docs/Installation.md

 ![S7 Settings PW](graphics/S7_Connector_PW.png)

-Hint: Username and password should be the same for all system apps, e.g. "edge" / "edge".
+Hint: Username and password should be the same as was set in the IE Databus configuration, e.g., "edge" / "edge".

 Deploy the project and start it.